mrisen/inet-showcases/wireless/fragmentation/doc/index.rst

    :width: 100%
    :align: center

-``DCFnofrag`` has an advantage when packets are small, since fragmenting small packets to 16 fragments entails a lot of overhead.
+``DCFnofrag`` has an advantage when packets are small since fragmenting small packets to 16 fragments entails a lot of overhead.
 Otherwise, the three curves where fragmentation is enabled are similar, and the difference in magnitude is attributed to the use of TXOP and TXOP + block ack.

 Then, the transmission power was iterated to examine performance at different noise levels: